ecds/OpenTourBuilder/README.md

 	* Port

 ### Install a few things
-Thes packages may have already been installed but let's just make sure by running to following comands.
+Thes packages may have already been installed but let's just make sure by running the following comands.
 #### Ubuntu
 <code>sudo apt-get install -y python-setuptools python-dev git libmysqlclient-dev mysql-client</code>